 With the remaining dough, divide into quarters, then divide each piece in half to make 8 equal amounts.
 If you are perfectionistic, you can weigh each piece–not that I’d ever do any such thing! ;)

-Roll each piece of dough into a smooth ball, and place on parchment or waxed paper pieces and place on a cookie sheet; place in the oven with the other doughnuts and holes to rise until doubled in size.
+Roll each piece of dough into a smooth ball on a lightly floured surface, and place on parchment or waxed paper pieces and place on a cookie sheet; place in the oven with the other doughnuts and holes to rise until doubled in size.
 (Please don’t focus on the time, just go by how they look, but usually anywhere from 1/2 hr to 1 hour is normal for this second rise.)
+I don’t like to waste plastic wrap, so use the hot water method again.

 Heat the oil to about 350ºF (180º).
 If you don’t have a thermometer, test the oil with a doughnut hole.
 If it doesn’t start frying (bubbling) immediately, the oil is too cold, if the hole turns brown right away, the oil is too hot.
 Adjust the heat accordingly.

-Drop the yeast doughnuts into the hot oil using the paper to carefully lower them into the oil.
+Drop the donuts and donut holes into the hot oil using the paper to carefully lower them into the oil.

-Turn them over as soon as they become golden brown on the underside, then remove and place on a paper towel lined plate once they are ready.
+Turn them over as soon as they become golden brown on the underside, then remove and place on a paper towel lined plate or baking sheet once they are ready.

 When the doughnuts have cooled, roll them in sugar to coat evenly.

-Dip one and place it on a cooling rack to set.
+Dip a donut hole to test the glaze, and place it on a cooling rack to set.
 If all the glaze runs off, add more sugar, and if it’s too thick, add more liquid.
 No measuring needed.

 If you choose to fill the large yeast doughnuts, push a skewer into the center of the doughnut to make a hole.
 Next, put some room temperature jam, or slightly warmed chocolate hazelnut spread (I’ve gone off Nutella since they’re using tons of palm oil) into a piping bag and pipe the filling into the doughnut.

 Of course, it’s perfectly acceptable not to fill them with anything.
-However, if you like the look of the jam and cream filled doughnut below, just slice it in half, at a slight angle, then slather on some raspberry jam.
-Next, pipe in some real, freshly whipped cream (I used my ISI whipper).
+However, if you like the look of this jam and cream filled doughnut, just slice a long donut in half (without cutting all the way through), at a slight angle, then slather on some raspberry jam.
+Next, pipe in some real, freshly whipped, unsweetened cream (I used my ISI whipper).
 That’s it!
-If you don’t know, raspberry jam is a frequent ingredient in Scottish fare, like these coconut and raspberry tartlets and Empire biscuits.

 Don’t miss another post!
 Sign up for my free subscription below the recipe card.